 Date(s) - Friday, September 16, 2022

-The ninth conference hosted by the Cambridge Journal of Regions, Economy and Society will take place on 16 September 2022, on the theme “Left Behind Places and What Can Be Done About Them”.
-This will be an online conference.
+The ninth conference was hosted by the Cambridge Journal of Regions, Economy and Society and took place on 16 September 2022, on the theme “Left Behind Places and What Can Be Done About Them”.

-The conference programme will be available to download HERE shortly.
+The conference programme is available to download HERE.

-The conference is related to the forthcoming issues of the CJRES with the same title, “Left Behind Places and What Can Be Done About Them”.
+The conference topic is related to the CJRES issue with the same title, “Left Behind Places and What Can Be Done About Them”.

 - Defining ‘left behind places’, and their different types and characteristics (economic, social, cultural, political)